ceptontech/cepton_ros/README.md

 ### Driver nodelet

 The driver nodelet is a thin wrapper around the Cepton SDK.
-It publishes sensor messages and PointCloud2 topics for each sensor.
+It publishes sensor information and PointCloud2 topics for each sensor.
 The point type definitions can be found in `include/cepton_ros/point.hpp`.